-| On this page: When Everything can be Affected Physical symptoms Cognitive symptoms Mood symptoms Bladder, vulvo-vaginal and sexual symptoms References |
+| On this page: Why symptoms are often more severe Physical symptoms Cognitive symptoms Mood symptoms Bladder, vulvo-vaginal & sexual symptoms When symptoms don’t improve References |

 Over 10% of women continue to experience symptoms even after ten years.